 Since I really loved the herb rub, I'll probably keep that in tact if I made these again, but try adding just a chunk or two of a light smoking wood–like apple or cherry–to give a little more flavor to the meat without overdoing it, and then I think they'd really be outstanding.

-- 1 rack of baby back ribs, trimmed of excess fat and back membrane removed
+1 rack baby back ribs, trimmed of excess fat and back membrane removed

 In a small bowl, mix together basil, thyme, oregano, and parsley.
 Set aside.